-MGI research on the automation potential of the global economy, focusing on 54 countries representing 95 percent of global GDP, has examined more than 2,000 work activities and quantified the technical feasibility of automating each of them.
-The proportion of jobs that can be fully automated by adapting currently demonstrated technology is actually small-less than 5 percent although for middle-skill categories that share could rise to 15 to 20 percent.
+MGI research on the automation potential of the global economy, focusing on 46 countries representing about 80 percent of the global workforce, has examined more than 2,000 work activities and quantified the technical feasibility of automating each of them.
+The proportion of jobs that can be fully automated by adapting currently demonstrated technology is actually small-less than 5 percent-although for middle-skill categories that share could rise to 15 to 20 percent.
 An additional important finding is that even if whole jobs are not automated, partial automation (where only some activities that make up a job are automated) will impact almost all jobs to a greater or lesser degree, not just factory workers and clerks, but landscape gardeners and dental lab technicians, fashion designers, insurance sales representatives, and also CEOs.
 We find that about 60 percent of all jobs have at least 30 percent of activities that are technically automatable, based on technologies available today.
 This means that most jobs will change, and more people will have to work with technology.
 Highly skilled workers working with technology will benefit.
 While low-skilled workers working with technology will be able to achieve more in terms of output and productivity, these workers may experience wage pressure, given the potentially larger supply of similarly low-skilled workers.

-On a global scale, we calculate that the adaptation of currently demonstrated automation technologies could affect 49 percent of the world economy, or 1.1 billion employees and \$12.7 trillion in wages.
-Just four countries-China, India, Japan, and the United States-account for more than half of these totals.
+On a global scale, we calculate that the adaptation of currently demonstrated automation technologies could affect 50 percent of the world economy, or 1.2 billion employees and \$14.6 trillion in wages.
+Just four countries-China, India, Japan, and the United States account for just over half of these totals.
 There are sizable differences in automation potential between countries, based mainly on the structure of their economies, the relative level of wages, and the size and dynamics of the workforce.